 You can see Martha’s original recipe HERE.
 I just tweaked it ever so slightly to make Valentine sour cherry and blueberry/strawberry pies.

-3 TBS ice water + more as needed
+- 3 TBS ice water more if needed

-*1 cup fresh fruit (this can be mixed, but 1 cup total)
+- 1 cup fresh fruit this can be a mix of fruit

-Put sour cream, lemon juice in a small bowl and set aside.
+Put sour cream and lemon juice in a small bowl and set aside.

 Add cold butter to flour mixture and pulse until butter is incorporated into the flour, about 15 seconds.

 Add ice water to sour cream and lemon juice.
 Whisk together.
 Add to processor and pulse until it makes a crumbly dough.
 Press the dough between your fingers to see if it sticks together.
-If it does not, add a few drops of water to the processor and check if the dough sticks together.
+If it does not, add a few drops of water to the processor while it is running to mix.
+Check if the dough sticks together.
 The dough should not be wet or too “shaggy”.

-Roll out each disc one at a time, to an average dough thickness and cut out 16 hearts with a large heart cookie cutter.
+Roll out each disc one at a time, to an average dough thickness, about 1/8″, and cut out 16 hearts with a large heart cookie cutter.
 My cutter was 3 1/3 inches tall and 4 1/2 inches at the widest part of the heart.

 Meanwhile, make the filling.